alexvictoor/js-serialization-bench/README.md

 1. 10000 objects are serialized, the results are stored in an array
 2. Then the time needed to deserialize all these objects is used to compute the average deserialization time

-The tests are run several time, after a warmup phase.
+The tests are run several times, after a warmup phase.
 About the bench accuracy, I have not found a way to get a nano time precision within a browser, that is why there is no percentile (instead of averages) computed by this benches.
 Disclaimer: The code has been done in a quick'n'dirty mode, PR to clean it up are welcome :)